supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L18_Monitoring_Application_Performance_with_Application_Insights.md

 27. Switch to the web browser window displaying the Azure portal and, on the **App Service web app** blade, in the vertical menu bar on the left side, click **Overview**.
 28. On the right side, in the **Essentials** section, click the **URL** link.
 This will automatically open another web browser tab displaying the **Parts Unlimited** web site.

+> **Note**: Please wait until the the requested URL is visible, it may take around 10 minutes to load the respective webpage.

 29. Verify that the **Parts Unlimited** web site loads as expected.

      ![Azure DevOps](images/mod17_img8.png)